 Members records and studies are published, and used by and archived in the Suffolk Biodiversity Information Service.
 SBIS uses the records to produce distribution maps which help us to monitor the status of animals and plants in Suffolk.
 The information is made available to local authorities, Natural England and the Suffolk Wildlife Trust; it is essential for making decisions about conservation in Suffolk, for example compiling Biodiversity Action Plans.

 How this helps protect the environment:

-The Society promotes debate on environmental issues at meetings and at the biennial conference where there are often thought provoking presentations by national and local experts.
-Records of species distribution can inform climate change studies, draw attention to pollution events and advise planners.
+The Society promotes debate on environmental issues at meetings and the biennial conference, where national and local experts often give thought-provoking presentations.
+Species distribution records can inform climate change studies, draw attention to pollution events and advise planners.
 Monitoring the occurrence and spread of introduced species to Suffolk will become increasingly important as the climate warms.

 How you can get involved:

 Join us, whether a complete beginner who would like to learn about wildlife from experts or an expert who would like to interact with others and have their contribution put to good use.